fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 Counting closed connections is a little more complicated.
 The close event is emitted by the _socket_, not the server.
-In our first iteration, the socket is exposed through the `'connection'` event as the first argument to the event handler.
+In our first iteration, the socket is exposed through the `connection` event as the first argument to the event handler.
-Now the `connection$` Observable is handling the event, pushing a value into the stream for each occurrence of that event.
+But now the `connection$` Observable is handling the event.
+How can we access the arguments to the event handler without an event handler?

+As it happens, the Observable passes those values along to us.
-The value pushed into the stream is an array of the arguments received by the event handler.
+The stream of `connection` events is really a stream of arguments to the event handler.
+Each time the `connection` event occurs, the Observable pushes an arguments array into the event stream.
 So the socket for each connection is the first item of each array in the stream.
 We can use [`map`](https://rxjs-dev.firebaseapp.com/api/operators/map) to transform that stream of arrays into a stream of sockets.